-A composite resin veneer is made from a tooth-colored filling material bonded onto the tooth.
+A composite resin veneer is made from a tooth-colored filling material bonded to the tooth.

 Benefits of composite resin veneers:

-- are easy to replace if damaged; although composite veneers are generally not as strong or wear-resistant as ceramic veneers, composite veneers are easily and quickly repaired
+• are easy to fix if they get damaged; although composite veneers are generally not as strong or wear-resistant as porcelain veneers, composite veneers can be repaired easily and quickly

 Steps to place composite resin veneers:

-1. After the tooth is prepared or reshaped, the dentist carefully bonds and sculpts the composite material in a shade that is best for you.
+1. After the teeth are prepared or reshaped, the dentist carefully bonds and sculpts the composite material using a color that is best for you.

-2. A special light is used to harden the composite and bond it to your tooth.
+2. A special light is used to harden the composite and bond it to your teeth.

-3. The veneer is smoothed and polished to look like a natural tooth.
+3. The veneers are smoothed and polished to look like natural teeth.

-- Before a veneer is made, your teeth and gums must be healthy.
-Your dentist can treat any problems before your veneers are made.
+• Your teeth and gums must be healthy before you get veneers.
+Your dentist can treat any disease or decay before your veneers are placed.

-- Patients who clench or grind their teeth are not good candidates for veneers because the thin veneers may chip or break.
-If you clench or grind, your dentist may suggest a plastic dental night guard to be worn while sleeping, which can help reduce stress on the teeth.
+• Veneers are not always a good choice for patients who clench or grind their teeth, because the thin veneers may chip or break.
+If you clench or grind your teeth, your dentist may suggest you wear a plastic dental night guard while sleeping.

-- Like any dental restoration, it is possible, over time and with wear, for veneers to come loose.
+• It is possible for veneers to come loose over time.
 In that case, new ones might be needed.

-Before-and-after photos courtesy of Dr. John R. Nosti, www.cosmeticdentistryofsj.com.
+Before-and-after photos courtesy of John R. Nosti, DMD, FAGD, FACE, FICOI, SmileDesignNYC.com.
 Reprinted with permission from Dentaltown Magazine.